gchure/phd/src/chapter_09/section_05_logistic_regression.md

 stipulated in our standard candle calibration, there should be no correlation between survival and cell area. @Fig:alternative_predictor_variables (A) and (B) show the logistic regression performed on the cell area.
-We see for both slow and fast shock groups,there is little change in survival probability with changing cell area and the wide credible regions allow for both positive and negative correlation between survival and area.
+We see for both slow and fast shock groups, there is little change in survival probability with changing cell area, and the wide credible regions allow for both positive and negative correlation between survival and area.
 The appearance of a bottle neck in the notably wide credible regions is a result of a large fraction of the measurements being tightly distributed about a mean value.
-@Fig:alternative_predictor_variables (C) shows the predicted survival probability as a function of the the shock rate.
+@Fig:alternative_predictor_variables (C) shows the predicted survival probability as a function of the shock rate.
 There is a slight decrease in survivability as a function of increasing shock rate, however the width of the credible region allows for slightly positive or slightly negative correlation.
 While we have presented logistic regression in this section as a